Official websites use .gov

 Special and Incentive (S&I) pays provide the Services with flexible additional pays that can be used to address specific manning needs and other force management issues that cannot be efficiently addressed through basic pay increases.
-Click on Index of S&I Pays for a complete list and additional details of these pays.
+Sorry for the inconvenience, but this page is currently under re-construction, and updated information on S&I pays is forthcoming.

 Unlike basic pay and allowances, which vary by pay grade and years of service, S&I pays can be used to improve recruiting and retention by increasing compensation in key occupation specialties or critical skill areas.
 These pays are also used to compensate for onerous or hazardous duty assignments or conditions.
 In addition, S&I pays can be used to provide incentives for service members to develop certain skills that are important to national security objectives.